-The following steps construct a seven-faced regular toroid, the Szilassi polyhedron.
+The following steps construct a regular toroid with seven faces, the Szilassi polyhedron.

 1. Take a tetrahedron with isosceles triangles as faces.